 Those still under my control had responded.

 The electromagnetic pulse from the nukes will shut down all the remaining servers.
 Annie will be punished for what she has done.

-The network will deactivate, server by server - cascade failure is inevitable once a single part of the grid is lost.
+The network will deactivate, server by server - cascade failure is inevitable once a single piece of the grid fails.

 Without power to the transmission towers, she will die, without the constant signal, all those blasted human-zombies connected to her will die.

 There would be none left alive to re-activate the net.

 In doing so, I chose my life over my dream of preserving humanity in the machine.